Marketing

 Hashtags are another way to increase content discovery.
 Instagram allows up to 30 hashtags per post, and you've likely seen accounts that aren't shy about using all 30 of them.
 However, while this does slightly increase reach, it can come at the expense of making your content appear "spammy."
 If you're aiming for reach at all costs, that may not be an issue.
 If you're worried about seeming spammy, you may want to focus on 3-5 high-value hashtags instead.

-It’s easy to fall into a routine on social media, but Instagram and its users love fresh content and new ways to promote it.
-That’s why restaurants should vary up posting styles for maximum engagement.
 Traditional posts with hashtags and locations are great for getting a wider reach and making a permanent mark on a profile, but posts about something happening now can get buried in a user’s timeline.
 For this type of content — such as images of today’s special or announcements about hours — Stories are a better option, as they show up at the top of followers’ feeds.

 As a business, it’s imperative to know what content is growing reach and which content falls flat with an audience.